 Required submittal content depends on the type of project and the total cumulative area of land disturbed during construction.
-The project's disturbed area includes any cumulative surface area that will be disturbed by construction including on site disturbance, off-site soil disposal areas, roads, utilities, or infrastructure that will be part of the project.
+The project's disturbed area includes any cumulative surface area that will be disturbed by construction including on-site disturbance.
+Off-site soil disposals, lay down areas or other related offsite activities need to have their own IDEM Construction Stormwater General Permit in their local MS4 area.
 Further guidance on disturbed area can be found in the City's Title 13: Stormwater Management Ordinance (SMO).
 Table 2-1 summarizes the project requirements based on project type and amount of disturbance.